A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Accumulating randomness across multiple rounds

-where $\ol{\rho}$ is the final state of the output, challenge, and adversary registers, restricted to transcripts that are accepted by the verifier in the protocol and $\xi$ is a positive constant.\footnote{The constant $\xi$ is at least some positive universal constant of order $1/10$, for all small enough $\gamma$.} \end{theorem}
+where $\ol{\rho}$ is the final state of the output, challenge, and adversary registers, restricted to transcripts that are accepted by the verifier in the protocol and $\xi$ is a positive constant.\footnote{The constant $\xi$ is at least some positive universal constant of order $1/10$.} \end{theorem}

 Assume that an execution of $\Gen(1^\lambda)$ requires $O(\lambda^r)$ bits of randomness, for some constant $r$.
 (For example, for the case of our construction of a NTCF family based on LWE, we have $r=2$.)
 Then an execution of the protocol using the parameters in Theorem~\ref{thm:expansion} requires only $\poly(\lambda,\log N)$ bits of randomness for the verifier to generate the key $k$ and select the challenges.
 Taking $N$ to be slightly sub-exponential in $\lambda$, e.g. $N=2^{\sqrt{\lambda}}$, yields sub-exponential randomness expansion.